How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 So, make sure you get this right.

-If you’re struggling with this start by determining three strong adjectives that describe your art.
-Select adjectives that paint a vivid picture and make sure these pictures are in alignment with the art you create.
+If you’re struggling with this, determine three strong adjectives that describe your art.
+Select adjectives that paint a vivid picture and ensure these pictures align with the art you create.

 Drive The Conversation With Your Purpose Statement